igarcica/PicknPlace/pick_n_place/scripts/README.md

 ## Compute Placing quality

-Provides a ROS Service ``/pick_n_place/get_placing_quality`` of type ``GetPlacingQual`` that provides the placing quality of the placed object using the grid metric.
-It rquires the object name and the grasped edge to obtain the object dimensions to create the canonical and grid division.
+Provides a ROS Service ``/pick_n_place/get_placing_quality`` of type ``GetPlacingQual`` that provides the placing quality of the placed or piled object using the grid metric.
+It requires the object name (for the object dimensions of the canonical to create the grid division), the grasped edge (to orientate the canonical) and wether the evaluation is of a pile or not (to know the expected minimum depth).

 To measure the placing quality in real time (through ROS topic), execute:

 ```
 roscore
 rosrun pick_n_place placing_quality.py
-rosservice call /pick_n_place/get_placing_quality "object_name: 'towel' grasped_edge: 'short'"
+rosservice call /pick_n_place/get_placing_quality "object_name: 'towel' grasped_edge: 'short' pile: false"
 ```

 When a point cloud message is published in the topic /segment_table/place, the node will process the point cloud to compute the grid metric and compute the placing quality.

-It can be run without the robot with ``rosbag play placed_object_sample.bag``
+It can be run without the robot with ``rosbag play placed_object_sample.bag`` or with PCD files by changing the topic to /cloud_pcd and running ``rosrun pcl_ros pcd_to_pointcloud filename.pcd 0.1``